 skip to main content

 What: We are or will be accepting applications from incoming 9th grade students who demonstrate the interest and determination to complete our evidence-based and internationally recognized Advancement Via Individual Determination (AVID) program.
 Students are required to take notes in their classes every day, participate in peer tutoring, maintain an organized binder, and complete grade checks to make sure they stay on track.
+This is not a study hall or free period.
+This is an academic and college prep program where students will be expected to work hard in their AVID and other high school courses.

 Who: This program is specially designed to support students in the academic middle who are willing to work hard to prepare them for college and beyond.
 Although it is not a requirement, many of our students will be the first in their families to attend college, are from a low socioeconomic status background, and/or may be historically underrepresented in higher education.
+Students typically benefit the most if they work hard in all their classes, but need additional academic support along with college & career development woven into the curriculum.

 How: If you are interested in joining AVID, motivated students will want to apply ASAP to be considered.
 AVID is a 10-credit course split up into four 2.5 credit minis instead of an extra block class to allow them to be with their teacher and class every term, all year.
+Students have to be prepared and willing to prioritize fitting AVID in their schedule every year and every quarter of high school.

 AVID Website & Flyer: Please click here to read our flyer to learn more about our AVID program and click here to check out the official AVID website for more information about AVID.
+Additional information about AVID can be found below and thank you for your interest in our AVID program!

 What are AVID student expectations?